raphbibus/handbook/06-benefits.md

 ## Employee discount

 You receive Thomann employee discount.
-The discount depends on a products margin.
+The discount depends on a product's margin.
 The formula is "purchase price + 10% + VAT".

 As an example: You'd like to buy a guitar for 800€.
 Our purchase price might me 450€.
 The easiest way to calculate: 450€ * 1.1 * 1.19 = 589.05€.
 This means you'd pay 589.05€ instead of 800€ for the instrument.

+If the margin is too tight, it might make more sense to pay the normal price.

 ## Equipment